-These pages contain selected highlights of items and articles that have appeared in previous months.
+These pages contain selected highlights of items and articles that have appeared in previous editions.
 To receive a regular copy of History Lines you will, of course, have to join the Group!

 Extract from the June 2011 edition of History Lines (No. 22)